Enable sorting for columns by setting the

 sortable column definition attribute.

-Then sort a column by clicking on the column header.
+You can then sort a column by clicking on the column header.

 To enable sorting for all columns, set sorting in the default column definition.